TonyGuil/bbchallenge/Bouncers/README.md

 Now check that for each `RunDescriptor`, `RepeaterTransition` follows on from itself; and `WallTransition` follows on from `RepeaterTransition`.
 And check that for each `RunDescriptor` except the first, `RepeaterTransition` follows on from `WallTransition` from the previous `RunDescriptor`.
 And to complete the Cycle, check that the `RepeaterTransition` of the first `RunDescriptor` follows on from the `WallTransition` of the last `RunDescriptor` (function `CheckFollowOn`).

-##### 4. TapeDescriptor Verification
+##### 4. TapeDescriptor Verification (Sanity Check only)
 For each `RunDescriptor`, execute its `RepeaterTransition` `RepeaterCount[Partition]` times, and check that `TD0` correctly describes the state of the machine; execute its `WallTransition` once, and check that `TD1` correctly describes the state of the machine (function `CheckTape`).

-##### 5. Transition Verification
+##### 5. Transition Verification (Inductive Proof only)
 For each `RunDescriptor`, check that `RepeaterTransition` transforms the previous tape contents into `TD0`; and check that `WallTransition` transforms `TD0` into `TD1`.
 To avoid disrupting the flow, these steps are described in detail in the following section (**Transition Verification in Detail**).

 ##### 6. Complete the Cycle
 `TapeDescriptor TD1` in the last `RunDescriptor` describes the state of the machine after it has executed all the `Transitions` in the Cycle.
 Now adjust `InitialTape` by appending a single `Repeater` to each `Wall` (i.e. set `InitialTape.Wall[i] += InitialTape.Repeater[i]` for each partition `i`).
 After doing this, and adjusting the `Leftmost`, `Rightmost`, and `TapeHeadOffset` fields accordingly (functions `ExpandTapeLeftward` and `ExpandTapeRightward`), `InitialTape` should describe exactly the same tape as `TD1` (function `CheckTapesEquivalent`).

 This is enough to conclude that the Cycle repeats indefinitely, and the machine is therefore a genuine Bouncer.
+(For this conclusion to be valid, it is important to note that the function `CheckTapesEquivalent` checks that two `TapeDescriptors` define the same tape contents for any values of the `RepeaterCount` array that are greater than or equal to the values in the current Cycle.)

 #### Transition Verification in Detail
 For each `RunDescriptor`, we have to check that `RepeaterTransition` transforms the previous tape contents into `TD0`; and check that `WallTransition` transforms `TD0` into `TD1`.
 We describe the procedure for the case that the `Repeater` moves from left to right; the right-to-left case is similar.
 We start with the simpler case: